zhenhang66/TMVI_ToxPi/README.md

 ---

 ### ⚙️ Case 2: Spatially Apply the ToxPI Score.csv Result

 Via Case 1.
 Step 4, we downloaded user-customized ToxPI score results as .csv file from the online tool.
 Reflect on the CD-TMVI map by census tract on the Dashboard, we can spatially customize that map as well by following steps in Case 2.

 <img width="1905" height="917" alt="image" src="https://github.com/user-attachments/assets/3719dfd7-4515-434d-9818-4c83943de0b3" />
 *Screenshot of the CD-TMVI Map of the BPA Region from Dashboard*

-#### 📁Step 0.
-File Prepration List
-✅Sign into your ArcGIS Online Account (Option 1) or Start ArcGIS Pro (Option 2)

-✅Downloaded the "toxpi_scores_expanded.csv" from Case 1.
-Step 4 to your device

-✅Open provided "BPA_MAP_ToxPiScore_CensusTract" in Map Viewer

 To spatially display your CD-TMVI census tract map, make sure you have an ArcGIS Online account or have access to ArcGIS Pro or QGIS.
 If not, try to use GeoPandas in Python (Option 3).
 Current tutorial only works for Option 1 & 2.